 Tip: Elli Beach, is a beautiful, pebbled, fully organized beach in Rhodes Town with the famous trampoline for your high dives.
 This makes it extremely popular, as everyone has access to it, so it is super busy in the summer months.

 How Best to Spend a Week on Rhodes Island

 Day 1 on Rhodes Island – Explore Old Town

-Rhodes town has 55.000 permanent residents so it is nothing like the tiny Chora, one usually finds in the Cycladic islands.
-Within the town, you will visit the spectacular Medieval City of Rhodes or Old Town, one of the best-preserved medieval cities in the world, and since1988, a UNESCO World Heritage Site.
+Rhodes town has 55,000 permanent residents so it is nothing like the tiny Chora, which one usually finds in the Cycladic islands.
+Within the town, you will visit the spectacular Medieval City of Rhodes or Old Town, one of the best-preserved medieval cities in the world, and since 1988, a UNESCO World Heritage Site.

 The Old Town of Rhodes contains several spectacular attractions, with the Grand Master’s Palace being the most prominent one.

 The Old Town of Rhodes is surrounded by the 14th-century fortifications which were a defensive crescent around the medieval town made of the stone mound, equipped with sloping levels, bastions, and a moat!
 The walls are 5 km long and there are 11 gates where you can enter the town.